 The 1949 Constitution of India (as amended) guarantees several fundamental rights in its Part III.
 Article 21 provides that: "No person shall be deprived of his life or personal liberty except according to procedure established by law."
 The Supreme Court has interpreted the scope of a “procedure established by law” that would deprive a person of his liberty as one that is "fair, just, and reasonable".Maneka Gandhi v.
 Union of India, AIR 1978 SC 597.Similar, if not stricter, criteria should apply to the deprivation of life.

-Article 312 of the Constitution establishes a national police force but does not specifically govern its use of force.
+Article 312 of the Constitution establishes a national police force but does not specifically govern the use of force.

 |1966 Covenant on Civil and Political Rights (ICCPR)||State Party|